Losant/mqtt-to-http-bridge/README.md

 ```

 ## How it Works
 The MQTT to HTTP Bridge forms client connections to one or more MQTT brokers.
 It then subscribes to one or more MQTT topics.
-Any message received over those topics are POSTed as JSON to one or more HTTP endpoints.
+Any messages received over those topics are POSTed as JSON to one or more HTTP endpoints.

-The brokers, topics, and HTTP endpoints are configured using a TOML file that is passed to the service as a command line argument.
+The brokers, topics, and HTTP endpoints are configured using a TOML file that is passed to the service as a command-line argument.

-## Basic Example
+## Example
 Example `config.toml` file:
 ```
 [bridges]